 Use it only for paid search ads to identify the specific keyword.

 - utm_content – Also called Campaign Content Tag

 This is just an additional tag that you can use to differentiate links that point to the same URL.
 It is very useful when you have different versions of an add on the same website.
 It allows you to do a simple A/B testing of content-targeted ads.

-Example: utm_content=newsletter_1 and utm_content=newsletter_2 – when you have two different versions of an email newsletter.
+Example when you have two different versions of an email newsletter:

-utm_content=text-of-the-ad – when you have different text ads that contain the same link.
+Example when you have different text ads that contain the same link:

 Why Google Analytics Custom Campaigns are important?

 Let’s say you have two versions of a display ad and both ads are running on the same web site.
 The first ad does not have any campaign tags but the second ad does.